Speak the language of an effective educator.

 ESL/BL/TESOL Courses (19 semester credits)

 The completion of an internship is not a graduation requirement for M.Ed. in ESL/BL, however American College of Education offers optional internship courses for students whose state of residence requires the same for endorsement or certification.

 ) will be offered following completion of all coursework for students in states requiring an internship for endorsement or certification.
 EBL5101 - Internship Experience for ESL and Bilingual Education

 - Upon completion of the M.Ed. in ESL/BL degree, students will apply and enroll for the internship course as Students-at-Large.

 - Students will be charged the current tuition rates.

-Courses recognized by the Illinois State Board of Education as meeting the coursework requirements for an endorsement in Bilingual Education can be found in
+Some courses in the English as a Second Education and Bilingual program are recognized by the Illinois State Board of Education as meeting the coursework requirements for an

 The M.Ed. in English as a Second Language and Bilingual Education program is approved by the Ohio Department of Higher Education as leading to the Teaching English to Speakers of Other Languages (TESOL) K-12 endorsement.
 The completion of an internship is a OH (TESOL) K-12 endorsement requirement.
 A separate internship course (